sanika79/Sentence-Transformers-and-Multi-task-Learning/README.md

 ## Task 4: Layer-wise Learning Rate Implementation (BONUS)
 Implement layer-wise learning rates for the multi-task sentence transformer.

+**Refer to layer_wise_learning.py**

-Explain the rationale for the specific learning rates you&#39;ve set for each layer.
+Explain the rationale for the specific learning rates you have set for each layer.
 Describe the potential benefits of using layer-wise learning rates for training deep neural networks.
 Does the multi-task setting play into that?

 **Rationale for specific learning rates**

 *Top Layers (Task Specific Heads)*

 This includes the task specific heads which are generally fine tuned to any downstream task.
 They need most significant updates to their learning to adapt the pre-trained model to new tasks.
 Hence, higher learning rates are set for these layers

 *Middle Layers (Intermediate transformer layers)*

 These start capturing more task-specific features and extract more context than lower layers making them more relevant to the particular tasks you're fine-tuning the model for.
 Hence, a moderate learning rate would suffice for these layers.

 *Lower layers (Embeddings and lower transformer layers)*

 These layers capture basic language patterns and word embeddings, which are generally transferable to downstream tasks.
 Since these layers are already well-trained on large datasets (e.g., during the pre-training of DistilmBERT), they often require less aggressive updating.
 The embedding layer is very close to the input, where basic token representations are created.
 We set a low learning rate here to avoid drastic changes to these fundamental representations.

+**Potential benefits of using layer-wise learning rates**

+**Stable training**

+By applying smaller learning rates to lower layers, we prevent the model from losing useful pre-trained features, leading to more stable training.

+**Preserve pretrianed knowledge**

+When using pre-trained models like BERT, the lower layers often contain general linguistic knowledge.
+Smaller learning rates for these layers help preserve this knowledge, allowing the model to leverage its pre-training effectively.

+**Faster convergence**

+Higher layers in the model, which are more task-specific, can be adapted more rapidly to new tasks with higher learning rates.
+This enables faster convergence for task-specific fine-tuning, as these layers require more significant updates to specialize in the new task.

+**Impact on validation loss (Early stopping)**

+Training with different learning rates reduces the Val loss earlier than fixed learning rates and it achieves the early stopping state much earlier.
+This will help us to stop the training much sooner and help us to avoid overfitting.